 (i) personally or by a receipted courier service, on the Chair, Special Areas Board, or

-(ii) by leaving it at or by sending it by registered mail to the office of the Chair, Special Areas Board
+(ii) by leaving it at or by sending it by registered mail to the office of the Chair, Special Areas Board, or

+(iii) via email to the Chair, Special Areas Board.

 (3) Union/AUPE:

-(i) personally on the President, or his designate, of the Alberta Union of Provincial Employees; or
+(i) personally on the President, or their designate, of the Alberta Union of Provincial Employees; or

 (ii) by sending it by registered mail to the address of the President, of the Alberta Union of Provincial Employees; or

-(iii) personally on the President, or his designate, of the Alberta Union of Provincial Employees by receipted courier service.
+(iii) personally on the President, or their designate, of the Alberta Union of Provincial Employees by receipted courier service.

 (4) The date of the delivery establishes the date of receipt for documents that are served personally.